People love finding resources and learning new things. That’s why the focus on sharable and saveable content is essential.

 Get creative and try out different media.

-Videos are always a great opportunity to share more while building relationships and brand awareness.
+Videos are always great opportunities to share more while building relationships and brand awareness.

 Not ready for video?
 Share a picture of your workspace, the top-selling product and explain how it works, or post about the latest completed project and include your customer’s testimonial.